girliemac/slack-httpstatuscats/README.md

 A good time.

-HTTP Status Cats are later well-adopted by communities, and evolved into many APIs and apps, especially HTTP Status Cats API and its awesome domain, **http.cat** by [Versió Català](https://twitter.com/rogeriopvl).
+HTTP Status Cats are later well-adopted by communities, and evolved into many APIs and apps, especially HTTP Status Cats API and its awesome domain, **http.cat** by [Rogério Vicente](https://twitter.com/rogeriopvl).
 The page is also available in Catalan language, as its TLD shows!